 - Neighbourhood Watch Ambassador who represents a smaller area such as a building, complex or a neighbourhood

-Why should a community establish an official Neighbourhood Watch program?
+Why should a community establish an official Edmonton Neighbourhood Watch program?

-- to develop volunteer expertise within the community to support crime prevention and safety at the community level
+- To support crime prevention and safety at the community level

-- to access Neighbourhood Watch community-based programs: Neighbourhood Sign program, the Door Sticker program and the Developing Communities program.
-These programs are only available in communities with an official Neighbourhood Watch program (and conducted by a ENW Community Representative or Neighbourhood Watch Ambassador).
+- To access Neighbourhood Watch community-based programs: Neighbourhood Sign program, the Door Sticker program and the Developing Communities program.
+These programs are only available in communities with an official Neighbourhood Watch program (and conducted by an ENW Community Representative or Neighbourhood Watch Ambassador).

 Why is a community league or group needed to establish an official program for a community?